interaction-lab/PyLips/docs/source/usage/tts_integration.rst

 To use Amazon Polly, you will need to sset up the AWS CLI for your system.
 This `Medium article
 <https://docs.aws.amazon.com/polly/latest/dg/getting-started.html>`_ does a great job of explaining
 the steps you will need to take.
-Be sure to allow Polly access, Polly has a free trial for one year that allows you to perform TTS with up to 5 million characters per month for free.
+Be sure to allow Polly access; Polly has a free trial for one year that allows you to perform TTS with up to 5 million characters per month for free.

 Once you have set up the AWS CLI, you can use it by passing 'polly' to the ``RobotFace`` constructor: